BMasinde/FlyingR/README.md

 The package provides methods for predicting flight range of birds based on their physiological characteristics.
-This is an R implementation of Flight program provided by Pennycuick.
+This is an R implementation of Flight program provided by Pennycuick

 ## Installation